 Here are just a few of the best beer cafes in Brussels (we also indicated them on the map): Delirium Café, Moeder Lambic, Café Mort Subite, Bier Circus, etc.

 TIP: Don’t settle for the typical mass-production Belgian beer that you find all over the world.
 Make sure to ask for some local suggestions and try something that you can only find in Belgium!

 Good to know: Some Belgian beers are very strong, so be careful if trying more than one or two of them on the same evening.
 On the other hand, there are also very light, fruity beers, that you will enjoy even if you are not a big fan of beer, like me.

 Local’s recommendation: My husband’s favorite Belgian beers are the Trappist beers: Westmalle, Westvleteren, Orval, Rochefort, Achel, Chimay, and La Trappe.
 In Brussels, Lambic, Geuze, Mort Subite, La Chouffe, or Rodenbach are just a few popular choices.

 23. Belgian Fries with Mayo

-No visit to Belgium would be complete without trying some typical Belgian fries with mayo.
-And while you can find them in the restaurants as well, the best ones come from the street-stands called ‘friterie’ or ‘fritkot’.
+No visit to Belgium would be complete without trying some typical Belgian fries with mayo (and no, it’s nothing like fries or mayo that you’ll find anywhere else in the world).
+And while you can find good fries in the restaurants as well, the best ones come from the street-stands called ‘friterie’ or ‘fritkot’.

 For a couple of euros, you can have a delicious and quick meal.
 It’s perfect when you don’t want to sit down for a long meal during the day and rather spend your time sightseeing.